safl/chplforpyp-docs/docs/source/basics.rst

 Organizing Code
 ---------------

 Python names modules implicitly via the filename convention.
-Chapel on the other hand, defines it explicitly through the "module" directive.
+Chapel allows you to use the filename, but also allows you to define it explicitly through the "module" directive.
+You can also define and use submodules, or modules defined within the scope of another module.

 +-----------------------------------------------+-+-------------------------------------------------+
 | Python                                        | | Chapel                                          |